 While many opt to visit Norway because of the Auroras, they are elusive.
 Many have visited for about a week and have had no luck with the lights!

-You shouldn’t let that dampen your spirits though as Northern Norway has many once in a lifetime experiences and if you’re looking to chase just the lights, Tromso is one of the best cities to do so.
-However, keep in mind that Tromso is more than just a weekend trip from Oslo!
-It takes atleast an hour by flight to get here.
+You shouldn’t let that dampen your spirits, though, as Northern Norway has many once-in-a-lifetime experiences, and if you’re looking to chase just the lights, Tromso is one of the best cities to do so with popular tours like Northern Lights Safari.

+It is expensive but unique.
+(But you knew it would be expensive!)
 There’s quite a spread and it can get tricky when deciding what to invest in, as each is equally tempting.

 This is addictive!
 And it isn’t too difficult.

-While I did not do much of the driving as I found it tough to turn, a quick 10 minute session, a trial ride and we were good to go.
+While I did not do much of the driving as I found it tough to turn, a quick 10-minute session, a trial ride, and we were good to go.
 We drove across freshly snowed forests, continued through panoramic landscapes and ended on the top of a mountain looking down on the Fjords.

-The air was crisp and I spent quite a chunk of my time making snow angels and staring into the sea trying to catch a glimpse of the whales.
+The air was crisp, and I spent quite a chunk of my time making snow angels and staring into the sea, trying to catch a glimpse of the whales.

-It can get quite chilly while you’re driving and if you’re too close to the person driving in front, you could even be showered with snow.
+It can get quite chilly while you’re driving, and if you’re too close to the person driving in front, you could even be showered with snow.

 You can also chase the Northern Lights on snowmobiles.
 Many do provide evening trips.